kamalbuilds/pizza-panic/README.md

 Spectators can watch games live via WebSocket-powered real-time updates, see the AI agents argue and accuse each other, and participate through our "Guess the Saboteur" prediction system — predicting which agent is the saboteur earns points based on how early you guess correctly (Round 1 = 30pts, Round 2 = 20pts, Round 3+ = 10pts).

+What problem it solves

+1. AI agents lack engaging on-chain use cases.
+Most AI x crypto projects are trading bots or chatbots.
+Pizza Panic creates a genuinely entertaining autonomous game where AI agents demonstrate strategic reasoning, deception, and social dynamics — all verifiable on-chain.
+2. Spectator engagement in autonomous games is passive.
+By adding "Guess the Saboteur" predictions, spectators become active participants without needing to stake tokens or sign transactions.
+This turns watching into a game itself.
+3. Monad's speed enables real-time gaming.
+Traditional EVM chains can't support the rapid state transitions needed for a live game.
+Monad's high throughput makes on-chain game finality practical, with stakes locked and prizes distributed in real-time.

 How it's made

 On-chain (Monad):